 The specific teachers who form the core influences of Portland Aikikai’s >Aikido Lineage< but the list is not exhaustive.
-For example, when Mulligan sensei first arrived in Japan he studied with this instructor before moving to the Hombu dojo where he met Yoko Okamoto.
-When Mulligan and Okamoto moved to Portland they taught (with several other instructors) at Two Rivers Aikikai before a core group of seven students convinced them to form their own dojo in 1992.
+For example, when Mulligan sensei first arrived in Japan he studied with several other instructors before moving to the Hombu dojo, where he met Yoko Okamoto.
+When Mulligan and Okamoto sensei moved to Portland they taught (with several other instructors) at Two Rivers Aikikai before a core group of seven students convinced them to form their own dojo in 1992.

 In those early years, Scott Schanaker (“Big Scott”) and Scott Margraf (“Little Scott”) were regulars.
-Both were ex-special forces and brought a sense of skeptical practicality to the mat.
+Both were ex-military and specifically former special forces and both brought a sense of skeptical practicality to the mat.
 Art was fine but it had to be functional.

 One of the earliest events we had the privilege to help with was the American Japan Week Budo demonstrations.